RoboCup-SPL/GameController/README.md

 SPL_COACH_MESSAGE_PORT through the wireless network.
 Players are not permitted to listen to this port.
 The GameController will integrate the coach messages into the RoboCupGameControlData packet with a delay and forward them to the players according to the SPL rules.
+Since coach messages must be human readable, it is assumed that they are a zero-terminated string and all data after the first zero character is zeroed, too.

-The GameStateVisualizer will also display the coach messages.
+The GameStateVisualizer also displays the coach messages.

+Please note that the field "team" now contains the team number, not its color.

 ## 7. Misc